kwea123/hindsight_experience_replay/README.md

 The implementation includes :
 1. A DQN and a DDQN agent (which also works on other traditional [gym](https://gym.openai.com/) environments)
 2. A bit flipping environment
-3.  pre-trained models for 30-bits and 40-bits flipping environments
+3. Pre-trained models for 30-bits and 40-bits flipping environments

 ## Customize
 Check the "Training" cell to adjust training parameters and enable/disable HER.